A four week course on Improvisation (on the ukulele) for Intermediate players

 We have provided you with online material that contains video of us playing songs that you can improvise on.
 Please use this site to practice and refine your improvising each week.

-Week One: revision of pentatonic scales major and learning the pentatonic minor scale
+Week One: revision of major pentatonic scales and learning the pentatonic minor scale

 - Review of diatonic songs (songs that stay in one key)